Vinnie Pasquantino Player Props: Royals vs. Angels

 Vinnie Pasquantino At The Plate

-- Among qualified hitters in baseball, his batting average ranks 76th, his on-base percentage ranks 44th, and he is 38th in the league in slugging.
+- Among the qualified hitters in MLB, he ranks 73rd in batting average, 46th in on-base percentage, and 41st in slugging.

+- In 65.0% of his 20 games this season, Pasquantino has picked up at least one hit.
+He's also had four multi-hit games.

-- Pasquantino has driven in a run in five games this year (26.3%), including one multiple-RBI game.
+- Pasquantino has driven in a run in five games this season (25.0%), including one multiple-RBI game.

-- He has scored at least once seven times this season (36.8%), including one multi-run game.
+- He has scored at least one run seven times this year (35.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.